zhiwenh/delib/README.md

 ### Get event logs

-The following gets the logs for an event starting from block number 5 up to the latest,  filters the logs for a name of 'James', and returns an array of matching logs.
+The code below gets the logs of an event starting from block 5 up to the latest, filters the logs for a name of 'James', and returns an array of matching logs.

 ```
 delib.eth.events('Test', 'testEvent', 5, {